 Additionally, a system called ‘Zero Shot Translation’, which is a translation between language pairs never seen explicitly by the system, has proven even more intelligent than the original artificial intelligence.
 Enabling this technology allows the system to translate between a language pair it’s never seen before!
 It does this by essentially creating its own representational language or ‘interlingua.’
 This language is a way for the system to produce and make sense of newly interpreted information.
 For example, Zero Shot Translation can translate between Korean and Japanese languages even though it's never been taught to do so.Related: The Technology Behind Pokemon Go: Why Augmented Reality is the Future

 The other equally impressive feature of the word lens function in the app is the almost magical wording that appears before your eyes through the camera in place of the original text.
 This is where virtual reality comes in.
 As the words are translated in a blink of an eye, virtual reality superimposes translated text directly on the foreign text using the camera phone.
 Even more miraculous?
 You don’t need a network connection or WiFi.

 As an insatiable traveler who can be intimidated by language barriers, I am so pleased to have such a pragmatic tool at my disposal.
 Thanks to this beautifully-built piece of software, I am excited for my next trip abroad.
 Whether Korea, Japan, Brazil or maybe Mexico again, I say...

-To learn about technology that is saving our lives click below!
+To learn more about technology that is changing our behaviors, click below!